sonos/github-merge-queue-simulator/README.md

   5      | 7.3               | 48.6                  | 30.0                     | 2.7
 ```

-**Simulation 2:** Run a second simulation that shrinks the queue size by 2 and puts the 2 jobs into the waiting line with a small probability of that occuring:
+**Simulation 2:** Run a second simulation that shrinks the queue size to 3 and puts 2 jobs into the queue waiting line with a small probability of that occurrence:
 - queue size of `3`
 - each job takes `30 minutes` to execute (same)
-- job probability of failure at `10%` (same)
+- job failure probability of `10%` (same)
-- assign `10%` probability of `2` jobs waiting extra time to enter the queue, representing the reduction in the queue size shifted to queue waiting line
+- `10%` probability of `2` jobs waiting to enter the queue, representing the reduction in the queue size shifted to queue waiting line

 ```shell
 poetry run simulate --min-queue-size 3 --max-queue-size 3 --job-duration 30 --failure-probability 0.1 --jobs_waiting_to_enter 2 --jobs_waiting_to_enter_probability 0.1